 “Supervisor Wood, do the arithmetic, but we believe it would look something like this”:

 The Burke town board doesn't seem to grasp any of the above: at the bidding of RES America, Burke rewrote its wind law to allow 725' turbines.
-However,
+However, there is resistance.

 Also at the request of RES America, Chateaugay is contemplating amending its wind law to allow 750' turbines.
-Here, too,
+Here, too, there is resistance.

 Although Burke Supervisor Wood, his board, and the ubiquitous Attorney Brian Stewart don’t “get it,” I’m happy to report that many residents of Burke do in fact get it.

 So are people in Chateaugay starting to get it.
 Happily, Supervisor Don Bilow also gets it.
 Witness Don in the above Telegram article refusing to be buffaloed by Councilman Kirby Selkirk, Attorney Brian Stewart, and Mark Lyons (RES America) — the 3 of them endeavoring to rewrite the wind law to allow 750-footers.
 “I don’t want the wind developers setting our agenda,” Bilow shot back.
 “I want us to set our own agenda!”
 (Well done!)

 Incidentally, Brian Stewart’s offer “to help the town find an engineer so that a wind study can be done to see how changes to the law might impact residents” is disingenuous.
 Scientists have known for years that the larger the wind turbines, the more infrasound and low frequency noise they produce.